dani-z/the-saas-toolkit/README.md

 # The SAAS Toolkit
-A collection of resources (majority offering generous free tiers) that will help you get started in your SAAS journey
+A collection of resources (the majority offering generous free tiers) that will help you get started in your SAAS journey

 ## Email and marketing services
 - https://www.useplunk.com/